FrancesCoronel/personal-website-v3/_posts/2015-06-26-fullstack-academy-week-3.md

 -------------------

--   The testing process for our Wikistack project of yesterday was much less exciting, but at least I didn’t struggle horribly with it and consequently get the urge of sinking into some deep dark hole.
+-   The testing process for our Wikistack project of yesterday was much less exciting, but at least I didn't struggle horribly with it and consequently get the urge of sinking into some deep dark hole.
--   For the third (?) time at Fullstack, I get food from some place other than Lenny’s.
+-   For the third (?) time at Fullstack, I get food from some place other than Lenny's.
     -   So naturally I screw it up by ordering a bloody *personal pan* pizza instead of just getting those jumbo slices all the NYC pizza places are used to selling.
 The wait is at least 15